shannonhochkins/hakit/README.md

 When adding new columns, run through all the steps again.

 ## Authentication
-We're using Kinde for authentication, environment variables needed from hakit.kinde.com/admin are:
+Using Kinde for authentication, environment variables needed from hakit.kinde.com/admin are:

 ```bash
 KINDE_DOMAIN=